fec-deceptanomanom/project-atelier/README.md

 # Project Atelier
 ## Overview
 Project Atelier is a capstone project made to represent a product display page.
 This contains four main sections:
-* Product Overview
+* Product Overview - an area to view product information and photos
-* Related Items
+* Related Items - a carousel of items that may interest the user
-* Questions & Answers
+* Questions & Answers - a collection of inquiries and responses to the current product
 * Ratings & Reviews (not fully implemented due to short staffing)

 ## Table of Contents